saifullahrao8/-Car-Dent-Detector/README.md

-# -Car-Dent-Detector
-A smart tool that scans car photos to find dents.
-It points out the damaged areas and tells you what kind of dent it is making car checks faster and easier for owners, repair shops, and insurance teams.

 # 🚗 Car Dent Detector

 An AI-powered tool that detects and classifies dents on car images using computer vision.
 It automatically highlights damaged areas with bounding boxes and labels the dent type — streamlining vehicle inspections for car owners, mechanics, and insurance companies.